Infrared Heater Not Working? Here Are 5 Causes & Fixes

 This part of your infrared heater is designed to protect you from potential burns by accidentally touching the heat source.
 However, if you let it get too dirty, it can start causing more problems than it solves.

 Excessive amounts of dirt or debris on the grill can make it difficult for your unit to disperse heat adequately, causing most of it to remain inside the heater.
+This may be the reason your infrared heater isn’t working.

 This can quickly lead to overheating and automatic deactivation.